dakimakuri/kuri-bot/README.md

 ### AWS Credentials (for translation)

 Translation support is powered by AWS, so credentials are required for translations to work.
 It is recommended that you create a new user specifically for this purpose.
-The only permission needed is `translate:TranslateText`:
+The only permissions needed are `translate:TranslateText` and `comprehend:DetectDominantLanguage`:

 ```
 {
   "Version": "2012-10-17",
   "Statement": [
     {
+      "Action": [
-      "Action": "translate:TranslateText",
+        "translate:TranslateText",
+        "comprehend:DetectDominantLanguage"
+      ],
       "Effect": "Allow",
       "Resource": "*"
     }